 Food is an important part of any traveling experience, and some trips are inspired solely by the cuisine of a city or a country.

 As a cosmopolitan city, London offers an eclectic mixture of classic British and multicultural cuisine.

-The list of best food in London includes fish & chips (usually cod), Sunday roast (roasted meat, roasted potatoes, gravy, and vegetables) ideally with a Yorkshire pudding, Pie and Mash, Bangers and Mash (essentially sausage and potatoes), lamb chops and Cockles (a small type of clam).
+The list of the best food in London includes fish & chips (usually cod), Sunday roast (roasted meat, roasted potatoes, gravy, and vegetables), ideally with a Yorkshire pudding, Pie and Mash, Bangers and Mash (essentially sausage and potatoes), lamb chops and Cockles (a small type of clam).

 If you like beer, you will enjoy London’s beer scene, with new breweries offering eclectic ales.